Cheddar, Bacon, and Chive Scones

 Place the butter into flour mixture, and use a pastry cutter to break up the butter into smaller pieces; the mixture should look crumbly but still have some larger pieces of butter

-Toss in the shredded cheese, and bacon; use your hands to toss the ingredients together
+Toss in the shredded cheese, bacon and chives; use your hands to toss the ingredients together

 Whisk together the buttermilk and the egg

-slowly pour the buttermilk/egg mixture into the flour mixture, stirring just until the dry ingredients are moistened and a dough forms
+Slowly pour the buttermilk/egg mixture into the flour mixture, stirring just until the dry ingredients are moistened and a dough forms, if the dough is too wet, add more flour if the dough is too dry, add more buttermilk; you can use a spatula or wooden spoon to do this

 Use a knife to cut the circle in half one way, then the other, then cut each half in half, this will create 8 slices